-Let’s face it, no one likes stinky dog breath… especially when it’s bad!
-In today’s post we’ll be taking a look at some of the common causes of bad breath in dogs, how to treat it, as well as our top 10 picks for the best dog treats for bad breath.
+Let’s face it, no one likes stinky dog breath!
+In today’s post, we’ll be taking a look at some of the common causes of bad breath in dogs, how to treat it, and our top 10 picks for the best dog treats for bad breath.

-This post contains affiliate links for your convenience.
+This post contains affiliate links.
 If you make a purchase through any of these links, we may make a small commission (at no additional cost to you).
-Thank you for supporting this blog.
+For more info, please click here.
+Thank you for supporting this blog!

 What causes bad breath in dogs?

 According to the American Kennel Club, poor oral hygiene and periodontal (gum) disease are the most common causes of stinky dog breath.